Microplastics through synthetic clothing.

 Look at the quality of synthetic clothing

 Now we are not saying that we are going to sit on the lap of the fast fashion brands that are flinging cheap clothes made of poor-quality synthetic materials into the shops on an assembly line.
 Please, don't buy this.
-What we are saying is that there are still very good reasons to buy a good piece of clothing made of a synthetic material such as a mackintosh, a backpack, a swimming costume, your sports outfit or perhaps that great pair of jeans with a little bit of stretch.
-What is important here is that you check whether the garment is made of sound materials, preferably recycled to avoid at least one environmental problem. tack.
+What we are saying is that there are still very good reasons to buy a good piece of clothing made of a synthetic material such as a mackintosh, a backpack, a swimming costume, Whether it's your sportswear or perhaps that great pair of jeans with a bit of stretch.
+What's important is to check if the garment is well-made and preferably from recycled synthetic material to at least address one environmental problem. tack.
 By the way, you can find a long list of better, more sustainable fashion brands here.

 Various synthetic materials

-If you decide to go for a synthetic one, it is important to choose a fabric with a structure that will not fluff easily.
-So not a polyester fleece jumper, or fluffy scarf that quickly releases microplastics, even from recycled materials.
-But a good winter coat made of a smooth, water-repellent fabric that you then use for years will do just fine.
-And you don't need to worry so much about your swimming costume and that festive blouse made of ‘smooth’ synthetic material you already have in your closet.
+If you decide to opt for a synthetic garment, it's important to choose a fabric with a structure that won't pill easily.
+So, no polyester fleece jumpers or fluffy scarves that quickly shed microplastics, even if they're made from recycled materials.
+However, a good winter coat made from a smooth, water-repellent fabric that will last you for years is perfectly fine.
+And you don't need to worry too much about your swimsuit and that festive blouse made of ‘smooth’ synthetic material that you already have hanging in your wardrobe.
 Just keep wearing them and wash them sparingly and carefully.
-We will go into more detail in a moment!
+We'll go into that further shortly!
+The quality of the garment also matters.
+Barbro Melgert, professor of lung defence at the University of Groningen, explains on the TV programme Kassa that a lot of fast fashion clothing is made from shorter, cheaper synthetic fibres.
+These aren't as firmly embedded in the fabric and therefore come loose more easily.
+In higher quality clothing, the fibres are often longer and stronger, meaning they are less likely to be released as microplastic fibres.

 Washing synthetic clothes

-Since the microplastics problem of synthetic clothing mainly takes place during washing, we obviously take a moment to consider this as well.
-Even when washing a small pair of knickers or a smooth blouse that is very unlikely to release many microplastics, it is smart to take some extra measures to minimise the spread of microplastics.
-It is still a synthetic fabric that may still release something of a thread or fluff.
-And all those threads and fluff together soon add up to a nice ball anyway.
+Because the microplastic problem from synthetic clothing mainly occurs during washing, we will naturally also consider this.
+Even when washing small items like an undergarment or a smooth blouse, which are very likely to release few microplastics, it is wise to take some extra measures to minimise the spread of microplastics.
+It remains a synthetic fibre that can still release some threads or fluff.
+And all those threads and fluff together can quickly form a considerable ball.

 While washing clothes releases microplastics that can end up in nature via the sewage, but there are easy and affordable ways to collect those microplastics such as a CoraBall.